 What is Agile Project Management?

-However, the benefit of this method is that it allows teams to release segments when they are complete instead of waiting until the whole project has ended.
+However, this method’s benefit is that it allows teams to release segments when they are complete instead of waiting until the whole project has ended.
 Thus, if there are any errors, these can be corrected quickly.
-An agile methodology lessens the risks for large-scale failures, with ongoing development during the project lifecycle.
+An agile methodology lessens the risks of large-scale failures, with ongoing development during the project lifecycle.

 What is an Agile Mindset?